Sarthakkb/htdp-2e/README.md

 # htdp-2e
-Contains all the exercises from the book htdp 2e
+Contains exercises from the book htdp 2e.

 This is my personal work.